 Although part of our original plan was to join a whale watching excursion, we could not do it in the end.
 For such, it was necessary to have a good telephoto lens, so we rented a 70-200 2’8 for Nikon.

 While we did not use it for capturing whales, we did use it for a lot of photographs of the fjords.

 Total cost of telephoto lens rental = € 100

 If you’re in the US, I recommend you to check out Lensrental, the best company for renting photography gear.
 Besides, you will have a 15% discount when booking through our link:

 EXPENSES DURING THE TRIP

-Our Camper Van was diesel and still fill the deposit seemed very expensive, about 80 €.
-We also made many kilometers, since apart from the journey from Tromso to Lofoten every night we drove looking for clearings to see auroras.
+Our Camper Van was diesel, but even then, filling the tank was still expensive – about 80 € per trip, since we drove many kilometers.
+Apart from the journey from Tromso to Lofoten, every night we drove around a while to search for clearings to see the auroras.

-Total expenses in gasoline = 300 €
+Total expenses in gasoline = 500 €

 Total expenses for Fjords + fishermen’s huts + northern lights contemplation = free!

 TRAVEL BUDGET FOR A 10-DAY LOFOTEN TRIP BY rv PER PERSON = 1430 € + flights